elenasaenz/salas-acces/README.md

 This database will be updated with the extracted data (artist, venue, and date) for subsequent analysis and visualization.

 ## Requested Permissions
 We are requesting  the Page Public Content Access permission to retrieve public posts from Facebook Pages.
-This permission will allow our tool to collect public posts related to concerts held at ACCES venues and extract relevant data to be stored in our database.
+This permission is essential for our system to retrieve public posts from Facebook Pages associated with ACCES venues.
+These posts typically include valuable information such as event dates, performing artists, and venue locations, which are crucial for constructing a detailed and up-to-date database of music events.

 ## System Description